 The most fascinating thing about Hideo Kojima is his will to constantly break new grounds, no matter the risk.
 Even now, long after Kojima secured himself a seat amongst the greatest game developers, he isn’t settling down.
 Usually, each next generation is the one that brings a new revolution in a specific industry.
 But, in this case, Kojima’s dominance is spilling over.

-Shortly after quitting Konami, the video game company Kojima helped to build, he announced Death Stranding.
-Just like his previous work, it might either break new ground or be frowned upon and find a place on the wall of shame.
-This is one of the risks of evolution that Kojima doesn’t seem to care about.
+Shortly after quitting Konami, the video game company Kojima helped to build, he announced Death Stranding, which came out in early November of 2019.
+Just like his previous work, the game broke new ground by entertaining, confusing, and shocking the audience.
+The most important factor is that to Kojima, failure or success seems to be just one of the risks of evolution that he doesn’t seem to care about.

 HOW HIDEO KOJIMA INSPIRES EPISODE EF12